dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML (Tom's Obvious, Minimal Language) is a configuration file format that is easy to read due to its clear semantics.
-Programmers use it for configuration files in applications because its simplicity and human-readability make it an excellent choice over formats like XML or JSON in certain contexts.

 ## How to:
 To work with TOML in C, you first need a library capable of parsing TOML files, as the C standard library does not include this functionality.
 A popular choice is `tomlc99`, a lightweight TOML parser for C99.
 Here's a quick guide to read a simple TOML config file:

 First, ensure you've `tomlc99` installed and properly linked in your project.